Pressio/pressio/docs/pages/adapter_apis/adapter_continuous_time_api.md

 @m_class{m-block m-warning}

-@par Where can you do with `AdapterB`?
+@par Where can you use the `AdapterB`?
-This kind of adapter can be used for doing Galerkin ROMs with explicit and implicit time stepping, LSPG and WLS (note that LSPG and WLS only make sense for implicit time integration).
+This version of the adapter can be used for doing Galerkin ROMs with explicit and implicit time stepping, LSPG and WLS (note that LSPG and WLS only make sense for implicit time integration).